Revisiting $\mu$SR Studies of Ion Dynamics in the Light of Extended Kubo-Toyabe Model

 The dynamical Kubo-Toyabe (dKT) function is extended to describe the spin relaxation under the coexisting dynamical and static internal magnetic fields.
 A detailed re-evaluation of the previous $\mu^\pm$SR data in Na$_x$CoO$_2$ using this function disfavors the conventional interpretation based on sodium-ion diffusion and instead supports the $\mu^+$ self-diffusion scenario.
 This also resolves the long-standing inconsistencies in the dKT-function-based $\mu$SR studies on ion diffusion from the viewpoint of classical over-barrier-jump mechanism.

-Muon spin rotation/relaxation ($\mu$SR) has been regarded as a powerful local probe for investigating ion dynamics in various materials including those for batteries.
-The fluctuation frequency $\nu$ of internal magnetic fields deduced by analyzing $\mu$SR spectra using the dynamical Kubo-Toyabe (dKT) function is interpreted as the jump frequency of ions surrounding muon \cite{Sugiyama:09,Sugiyama:11,Sugiyama:12,Mansson:13,Baker:11,Umegaki:17,Sugiyama:20,Ohishi:22a,Ohishi:22b,Umegaki:22,Ohishi:23,Forslund:25}.
-This interpretation relies on the assumption that the muon itself remains immobile in the time scale of $\mu$SR measurements ($\sim$10$^1$ $\mu$s), so that the cause of the fluctuation is solely attributed to the motion of surrounding ions.
+Muon spin rotation/relaxation ($\mu$SR) has been regarded as a powerful local probe for investigating ion dynamics in various non-magnetic materials including those for batteries.
+The fluctuation frequency $\nu$ of random local fields from nuclear magnetic moments deduced by analyzing $\mu$SR spectra using the dynamical Kubo-Toyabe (dKT) function is interpreted as the jump frequency of ions surrounding muon \cite{Sugiyama:09,Sugiyama:11,Sugiyama:12,Mansson:13,Baker:11,Umegaki:17,Sugiyama:20,Ohishi:22a,Ohishi:22b,Umegaki:22,Ohishi:23,Forslund:25}.
+This interpretation relies on the assumption that the muon itself remains immobile in the time scale of $\mu$SR measurements ($\sim$10$^1$ $\mu$s), so that the cause of the fluctuation is solely attributed to the motion of surrounding ions carrying nuclear magnetic moments.

 However, this conventional approach entails a number of issues to be resolved.
 Most notably, in layered cobalt oxides ($A_x$CoO$_2$, $A=$ Li, Na ) used as cathode materials in batteries, muons experience magnetic fields from both diffusing ions ($^{6,7}$Li$^+$, $^{23}$Na$^+$) and immobile ions ($^{59}$Co) \cite{Sugiyama:09,Mansson:13,Sugiyama:20,Ohishi:22b,Ohishi:23}.
 Such situations do not satisfy the important prerequisites of the strong collision model incorporated into the dKT function for describing the fluctuation of internal field ${\bm B}$, so that the justification for using the dKT function in the analysis of these compounds is not obvious.